Abarth 600e review

 - Best buy: Abarth 600e Scorpionissima

 Before the range-topping Scorpionissima’s price reduction we’d have recommended the base-level 235bhp model.
 A gap of around £3,000 isn’t insignificant and on the outside at least the two look identical.
 But we’d pay the premium for some of the Scorpionissima’s extra features, the bump in power and those sportier seats.
-In keeping with the overall vibe of the Abarth, we’d definitely go for the purple or bright green launch colours, too.
+In keeping with the overall vibe of the Abarth, we’d definitely go for the Hypnotic Purple or Acid Green colours, too.

-There are countless rivals to the Abarth 600e.
-The most obvious are other hot electric family cars, such as the Cupra Born VZ and Volkswagen ID.3 GTX, which offer more power, range and cabin space, plus they’re rear-wheel drive.
+Other hot electric family cars include the Cupra Born VZ and Volkswagen ID.3 GTX, which offer more power, range and cabin space, plus they’re rear-wheel drive.
 However, both are considerably more expensive, starting from around £45k.
 The closest match to the Abarth on price is the MG4 XPower, which has 429bhp and all-wheel drive.

-There’s also the 600e’s sister car, the Alfa Romeo Junior, to consider.
+There’s also the 600e’s sister car to consider, the Alfa Romeo Junior.
 We found it was great to drive and has a bespoke interior, plus it’s available with either 154bhp for less than £34,000, or the same 275bhp as the Abarth for just over £42k - nearly the same as the 600e.

 Frequently Asked Questions